 If it improves, you may run one more cycle—but stop after two.

-If the problem persists after two cycles, move to manual cleaning.
+If no improvement is seen after two cycles, proceed to manual cleaning.

-This easy method works great when a color looks faint or has small gaps.
+This method can help when a single color appears faint or inconsistent.

 Gently press the nozzle plate (the metallic strip) onto the cloth.